Passenger-Free High Speed Rail17 Apr 2020

 Intermodal transportation can significantly reduce operating costs and loss of goods.
 Additionally, the environmental standing of high-speed rails is very positive.
 In terms of Italy’s 2018 freight rail, officials stated it had the potential to reduce traffic by taking 9,000 trucks off the motorway annually and by decreasing carbon dioxide emissions up to 80 percent compared to alternative road transport.

-In the United States, high-speed rails have the potential to revolutionize the freight industry and rival the interstate highway system.
+In the United States, high-speed rails have the potential to revolutionize the freight industry and rival the interstate highway system in movement of cargo.
 Imagine a high speed line running up the middle of the country, taking trucks off the I-35 corridor.
 Or goods arriving in Charleston, SC being rocketed to Nebraska by high speed rail rather than truck and traditional rail.

 By implementing high-speed freight rails in the U.S., multiple infrastructural and logistical improvements will be possible.
 Freight railroads would share corridors with high-speed passenger trains, and necessary upgrades to track and signal infrastructure would improve rail infrastructure on a national level.
 Additionally, higher speed capabilities facilitated by rail infrastructure improvements will trigger the evolution of freight technology and result in upgraded locomotives.
 Increased freight capacity would allow for increased economic prosperity and jobs in the freight industry.

 However, certain challenges will need to be overcome to implement these rails in the US, such as the cost of new rail infrastructure and freight technology, as well as alterations to labor agreements and agreements between freight and passenger operators.
 Additionally, the re-routing of tracks may cause engineering obstacles and the sharing of rights-of-way between freight trains and passenger trains will increase the potential for liability if accidents occur.